Request Access to Climatiqs data tool kit.

 3. and the lifetime of the equipment (which impacts the frequency of replacements).

-All three variables have unique features that need to be considered when doing any form of calculations.
+All three variables have unique features that need to be considered when performing emissions calculations.

 Starting with electricity consumption, a key metric to consider when calculating energy usage is the Power Usage Effectiveness (PUE) value:

-• A PUE value of 1.0 indicates that all energy consumed by a data centre is used to power actual computing devices, a.k.a IT infrastructure.
+• A PUE value of 1.0 indicates that all energy consumed by a data center is used to power actual computing devices, a.k.a IT infrastructure.

-• The best data centres in the world achieve a PUE of 1.2.
+• The best data centers in the world achieve a PUE of 1.2.

 Many calculators out there ignore this variable.
 Climatiq’s cloud computing emission factors take PUE into account when estimating the emissions of cloud services.

-On the water consumption front, it’s important to consider that data centres are among the top-ten water-consuming industries in the US, according to credible research.
-However, cloud providers usually do not report water consumption (and corresponding water stress levels), which is frightening, to say the least.
+Concerning water consumption, it’s important to consider that powering data centers is among the top ten water-consuming activities in the US, according to credible research.
+However, cloud providers usually do not report water consumption (and corresponding water stress levels)—frightening, to say the least.

-Climatiq’s Director of Science Maryam Arbabzadeh co-authored a paper that calculates the median water footprint at no less than 0.74 litres per GB of internet use (for networking), which suggests that water consumption impact is relevant and urgently needs to be considered when calculating emissions.
+Climatiq’s director of science Maryam Arbabzadeh co-authored a paper that calculates the median water footprint of data centers at no less than 0.74 litres per GB of internet use (for networking).
+This suggests that the impact on water consumption is very relevant and urgently needs to be considered when calculating emissions.

 For server lifetime, companies face similar challenges with existing cloud provider reports.
-Most of them neither share nor consider respective server lifetimes.
-However, servers usually get replaced every 3 to 5 years (longer for local data centres), leading to spikes in emissions, which urgently need to be incorporated.
+Most of them neither share nor consider server lifetimes.
+However, servers usually get replaced every 3 to 5 years (longer for local data centers), leading to spikes in emissions.
+These emissions should also be incorporated into calculations.

 Climatiq follows a more granular approach

-By comparison, Climatiq explicitly considers all of these specifics above as best as possible by following methodology developed by CCF, and made available through the Climatiq API.
+Climatiq considers all of the above specifics as best as possible by following methodology developed by CCF, and made available through the Climatiq API.

-To be exact, the following factors are taking into account when determining the carbon footprint of cloud infrastructure:
+To be exact, we take the following factors into account when determining the carbon footprint of cloud infrastructure:

 • The amount of CPU, Networking, Memory, and Storage your services use.

-• The utilisation rate of machines in your data centres.
+• The utilization rate of machines in your data centers.

-• The efficiency at which your data centres are cooled and the usage of electricity, generally specified as Power Usage Effectiveness or PUE.
+• The efficiency at which your data centers are cooled and the usage of electricity, generally specified as Power Usage Effectiveness or PUE.

-• The location of your data centres to determine the electricity grid mix.
+• The location of your data centers to determine the electricity grid mix.

-Generally speaking, hyperscalers and co-located data centres are more efficient (including accounting for water consumption), driven by better energy utilisation, more efficient cooling systems, and increased workloads per server.
+Generally speaking, hyperscalers and co-located data centers are more efficient (including accounting for water consumption).
+This is driven by better energy utilization, more efficient cooling systems, and increased workloads per server.

-Computing workloads in hyperscale data centres are almost six times more water-efficient than internal data centres.
+Computing workloads in hyperscale data centers are almost six times more water efficient than internal data centers.

 Tags